chrisreddington/hugo-community/exampleSite/content/groups/azure-thames-valley/sponsors/contoso.en.md

 # Required
 #####
 image: "https://via.placeholder.com/150" # Location of the banner used for the group page, and in the group list
-title: "Contoso" # Name of the organizer
+title: "Contoso Thames Cruising" # Name of the organizer

 #####
 # Social - Optional